Ex Astris Scientia

 General description

-This is the USS Enterprise as it appears in "Star Trek (2009)", an alternate reality version of the ship that Kirk commanded from 2264-2269 with a different look.
+This is the USS Enterprise of the Kelvin Timeline, an alternate reality version of the ship that Kirk commanded from 2264-2269, with a different look.
 This Enterprise already looked so when it was launched under Captain Pike in 2258.
+The ship is built to operate in space, as well as under water.

 Article: The New Enterprise Design